TylerLu/Huddle/README.md

 ### Authorize Teams API Connection

-Follow the similar steps in previous chapter to authorize **teams** API Connection.
+Follow the similar steps in the previous chapter to authorize **teams** API Connection.

 ![](Images/teams-api-connection.png)